henriqueleite42/water-jug-challenge-nestjs/README.md

-# Water Jub Challenge
+# Water Jug Challenge

 ## What is the challenge?

-The challenge has a full description located in this project, [click here](.water-jug-challenge.pdf) to access it.
+The challenge has a full description located in this project, [click here](water-jug-challenge.pdf) to access it.

 ## What do you need to run the project?